-A 2021 Gallup poll found that LGBT identification among all American adults is only up slightly (5.6%, compared to 4.5% in 2017).
-However, in Generation Z — those born between 1997 and 2002 — one in six identifies as being part of the LGBT community.
+A 2021 Gallup poll found that LGBT identification among all American adults is only up slightly (7.1%, compared to 5.6% in 2020).
+However, 21% of Generation Z Americans who have reached adulthood— those born between 1997 and 2003 — identify as being part of the LGBT community.

 Hunter Chinn-Raicht is a nonbinary 15-year-old in Portland, Oregon, who uses they/them pronouns.
 When they came out and changed their name and pronouns, they felt affirmed in their identity, but they’ve run up against a general lack of understanding about the concept of being nonbinary and using gender-neutral pronouns.

 “Luckily we’re at the point where I think we’re getting a lot of attention around people who are gender expansive, but it can be really confusing for people to understand a pronoun that has not been in their life at all,” Chinn-Raicht says.
 Now they’ve written the book — literally — on being a nonbinary youth.
 In partnership with GenderCool Project, Chinn-Raicht authored “A Kids Book About Being Non-Binary.”

 Chinn-Raicht’s moms are a lesbian couple, though both parents acknowledge they still had a lot to learn about gender identity when their child came out.
 They’ve also found that embracing different gender identities often comes easier to kids than adults.
 Whether your child is nonbinary or has a nonbinary schoolmate or you simply want to discuss gender in your family, here are some important concepts about using nonbinary pronouns and navigating any slip-ups.